fluree/to-do-lists-generator/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+# **What is Fluree?**

+Fluree is an immutable [ledger](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree), if you are not familiar with chain or blockchain data, think of it as a list of transactions that are sequenced by time.
+This ledger is tamperproof and each block in the ledger is linked to the previous block.

+Every block contains a hash, a timestamp, and the size of the block data (block-bytes).
+The blocks also contain [flakes](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree#flakes), these flakes contain all the data that is added, updated, or deleted.
+Flakes are an integral part in Fluree and are used to represent everything, for a indepth look at Flakes refer to the [architecture](https://docs.flur.ee/guides/1.0.0/architecture/flakes) docs.

+Schema in Fluree is made up of [collections and predicates](https://docs.flur.ee/guides/1.0.0/intro/what-is-fluree#collections-and-predicates), we will go further into how to use them in the Schema section below.

+Fluree uses [Resource Description Framework or RDF](https://www.w3.org/TR/rdf-concepts/).
+RDF is a standard model for data interchange on the Web*.
+Data in Fluree is modelled by the [RDF Triple](https://www.w3.org/TR/rdf-concepts/#section-triples), which contains a subject, predicate, object.

+A simple example would be: "Ingenious rocks are formed from hardened lava", 'Ingenious rocks' is the subject, 'are formed' is the predicate, and 'hardened lava' is the object.
+Comparing to the typical approach of an entity–attribute–value model: entity(Ingenious rocks), attribute(formed), value(harden lava).

+> *for an more indepth look into RDF refer to the W3C [docs](https://www.w3.org/RDF/)
 # **Getting Started with Fluree**

 This to do list generator uses [Fluree Anywhere](https://docs.flur.ee/docs/1.0.0/getting-started/fluree-anywhere) to manage data, for a indepth installation guide of Fluree visit the [Installation](https://docs.flur.ee/docs/1.0.0/getting-started/installation) docs.
 For brief installation points refer below.